KO WAI MĀTŌU | ABOUT

 The wonderful Broadgreen Society committee are all volunteers.
 They oversee the Broadgreen Centre, manage bookings for the Le Cren room community facility, look after Broadgreen guides and volunteers, run popular educational and holiday programmes and help with special events and projects.

-From left to right: Di Scott (Acting Secretary), Brian Ramsay (Chair), Diane Ramsay, Graeme Thomas (Treasurer), Brenda Challis and Jenny McKee.
+From left to right: Di Scott (Acting Secretary), Brian Ramsay (Acting Chair), Diane Ramsay, Graeme Thomas (Treasurer), Brenda Challis and Jenny McKee.
 Absent: Deidre Tolerton.

 How it all began...